imjul1an/node-rest-starter/README.md

 # Node-rest-starter generator

 Node-rest-starter It is a simple node.js project generator that allows you to get started on developing REST services fast and easy.
-It's based on [Express](https://github.com/strongloop/express) and [Mongodb](http://www.mongodb.org/).
+It's based on well known libs and frameworks such as [Express](https://github.com/strongloop/express), [Mongodb](http://www.mongodb.org/) for developing your endpoints and [Mocha](https://github.com/mochajs/mocha), [Chai](https://github.com/chaijs/chai) for testing purpose.
+[Logentries](https://logentries.com/) is used as a logging service.

 # Getting started